matrix-org/matrix-spec-proposals/supporting-docs/guides/2016-03-15-lets-encrypt.rst

 A note about renewal
 --------------------
 These certificates will expire in 3 months.
-To renew certificates, just repeat this step.
+To renew certificates, run ```letsencrypt-auto renew```.
+It is recommended to create a cronjob, which attempts renewal twice a day.
+Depending on your distribution, that could be already configured.

 2: Install Certificates
 =======================